 - GDPR and the Data Protection Act 2018 only apply to living individuals.
 If a request for access to case notes is received for a deceased patient then the Access to Health Records Act 1990 applies.
 This has different rules.
-Contact MDDUS on 0333 043 4444 for more specific advice or see our separate advice sheet on this subject.
+Contact MDDUS on 0333 043 4444 for more specific advice or see our separate advice sheet on this subject, Access to deceased records.

 - Update the practice procedure for subject access requests.

 - Ensure that all relevant staff are trained and aware of the changes.